asmit-git/asmit-git/README.md

 # Hi there I'm Asmit Gautam 👋

-I'm a Software Engineer and  Digital Marketer .
+I'm a Software Engineer, Full stack javascript developer.
 Currently working as a Software Engineer at [AlphaTEDS](https://alphateds.com)

 - 🔭 I’m currently working as a Javascript Developer